NSHipster/update-homebrew-formula-action/README.md

 - `formula`:
   **Required**.
   The path to the formula in the tap repository (e.g. Formula/hello.rb).
+- `name`:
+  _Optional_.
+  Overrides the name of the formula, if it differs from the github repository (eg. hello); if not sets, defaults to the repository name
 - `message`:
   _Optional_.
   The message of the commit updating the formula. (e.g. "Update hello to 1.0.1")